Punahou Hale and Oahuan Tower Ltd

 No analysis available

-I searched the remarks for STR indicators such as short-term rental allowed, NUC, TVU, legal vacation rental, or minimum-stay exceptions and found none.
-Since there is no explicit allowance language, STR is not supported from the public remarks.
+I searched for short-term rental indicators such as STR allowed, NUC, TVU, vacation rental language, or minimum-stay exceptions and found none.
+With no public-remarks evidence supporting STR eligibility, this is treated as not allowed/unsupported.

-I looked for hotel rental pool references like hotel-managed operations, brand pool participation, or rental-program language and found none.
-Because there is no evidence that STR is allowed, this must also be false.
+I looked for hotel rental pool wording such as hotel-managed operations, brand pool participation, or rental-program references and found none.
+Because there is no evidence that STR is allowed, a hotel pool arrangement is not supported here.

-I searched for wording such as mandatory hotel pool, required participation, or cannot opt out and found nothing.
-There is no public-remarks evidence of a compulsory rental-pool arrangement, so this is false.
+I searched for phrases like mandatory hotel pool, required participation, or cannot opt out and found nothing.
+The remarks also do not mention any hotel rental program, so there is no evidence of a mandatory pool.

 No analysis available